tpitale/simplest_view/README.md

 ## Usage

 1. Inside of your `ApplicationController` or a specific controller: `include SimplestView`
+2. Inside of any Mailers you have (inherited from ActionMailer::Base): `include SimplestView`
-2. `mv app/views app/templates` (you will need to move mailer views back into `app/views`!)
+3. `mv app/views app/templates`
-3. mkdir app/views
+4. mkdir app/views
-4. append `app/views` to the Rails `autoload_paths` inside of `application.rb`
+5. append `app/views` to the Rails `autoload_paths` inside of `application.rb`

+### To Add a View ###

-Inside of app/views, created directories for each of your controllers.
+Inside of `app/views`, create directories for your controllers.
 Within each controller directory, create a view to match the actions in your controller.

-For a controller named PostsController with actions :index, :show, :edit you would create app/views/posts/index_view.rb, app/views/posts/show_view.rb, app/views/posts/edit_view.rb respectively.
+For a controller named PostsController with actions :index, :show, :edit you could create app/views/posts/index_view.rb, app/views/posts/show_view.rb, app/views/posts/edit_view.rb respectively.

 Then, create your view by inheriting from ActionView::Base: